Skip to main content

 Simple REST API test

 Let's begin by executing a simple REST API test.
-This will be a single REST GET request.
+This will be a single HTTP GET request.

-On the dialog that opens, you will see that you have the option of an API Simple test or an API Script test.
-Leave the default of API Simple and click the Next button.
+On the dialog that opens, you will see several options including API Simple test.
+Leave the default of API Simple and click the Next button:

 A new dialog will open prompting for the REST API GET URL.
 Enter the following URL:

-Then, select your Point of Presence location and click Next.
+Then, select your Point of Presence location.
 This allows you to choose the location(s) where you want your synthetic script to execute.
-In the lab, you only have 1 location that you can select.
+In the lab, you only have 1 location that you can select, select on Instana cluster and click Next:

 The next screen allows you to specify the scheduling interval for your synthetic test.
 Drag the time slider to 1 minute.
 Then, select Next